-- 18. The Committee shall, amongst others, discharge the following functions:- - 18.1 Review the following and report the same to the Board of Directors of the Company:- - (a) with the external auditors, the audit plan, the nature and scope of work and ascertain that it will meet the needs of the Board, the shareholders and regulatory authorities; - (b) with the external auditors, their evaluation of the quality and effectiveness of entire accounting system, the adequacy and integrity of the internal control system and the efficiency of the Group's operations; - (c) with the external auditors, their audit report; - (d) the assistance given by employees of the Group to the external and internal auditors; - (e) the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work including inter-alia the appointment of internal auditors; - (f) the internal audit programme, processes and results of the internal audit programme, processes, major findings of internal investigation and Management's response and whether or not appropriate action is taken on the recommendations of the internal audit function; - (g) review any appraisal or assessment of the performance of members of the internal audit function; - (h) the quarterly results and annual financial statements prior to the approval by the Board of Directors, focusing particularly on:- - (i) changes in or implementation of major accounting policies and practices; - (ii) significant and unusual events; - (iii) significant adjustments arising from the audit; - (iv) compliance with accounting standards, other statutory and legal requirements and the going concern assumption; - (v) the accuracy and adequacy of the disclosure of information essential to a fair and full presentation of the financial affairs of the Group; - any related party transactions and conflict of interest situations that may arise within the Company or Group and any related parties outside the Group including any transaction, procedure or course of conduct that raises questions of management integrity; - (j) any letter of resignation from the external auditors of the Company; - (k) whether there is reason (supported by grounds) to believe that the Company's external auditors are not suitable for re-appointment; and - (I) any significant audit findings, reservations, difficulties encountered or material weaknesses reported by the external and internal auditors, particularly any comments and responses in Management letters as well as the assistance given by the employees of the Group in order to be satisfied that appropriate action is being taken. - 18.2 Recommend the nomination of a person or persons as external auditors and the external audit fee. - 18.3 Promptly report to Bursa Malaysia Securities Berhad on any matter reported by it to the Board of the Company which has not been satisfactorily resolved resulting in a breach of Bursa Malaysia Securities Berhad's Listing Requirements. - 18.4 Carry out any other functions that may be mutually agreed upon by the Committee and the Board of Directors which would be beneficial to the Company and ensure the effective discharge of the Committee's duties and responsibilities. - 18.5 To ensure the internal audit function of the Company reports directly to the Committee.
+- (f) the internal audit programme, processes and results of the internal audit programme, processes, major findings of internal investigation and Management's response and whether or not appropriate action is taken on the recommendations of the internal audit function; - (g) review any appraisal or assessment of the performance of members of the internal audit function; - (h) the quarterly results and annual financial statements prior to the approval by the Board of Directors, focusing particularly - (i) changes in or implementation of major accounting policies and practices; - (ii) significant and unusual events; - (iii) significant adjustments arising from the audit; - (iv) compliance with accounting standards, other statutory and legal requirements and the going concern assumption; - (v) the accuracy and adequacy of the disclosure of information essential to a fair and full presentation of the financial affairs of the Group; - (i) any related party transactions and conflict of interest situations that may arise within the Company or Group and any related parties outside the Group including any transaction, procedure or course of conduct that raises questions of management integrity: - (j) any letter of resignation from the external auditors of the Company; - (k) whether there is reason (supported by grounds) to believe that the Company's external auditors are not suitable for reappointment; and - (I) any significant audit findings, reservations, difficulties encountered or material weaknesses reported by the external and internal auditors, particularly any comments and responses in Management letters as well as the assistance given by the employees of the Group in order to be satisfied that appropriate action is being taken. - 18.2 Recommend the nomination of a person or persons as external auditors and the external audit fee. - 18.3 Promptly report to Bursa Malaysia Securities Berhad on any matter reported by it to the Board of the Company which has not been satisfactorily resolved resulting in a breach of Bursa Malaysia Securities Berhad's Listing Requirements. - 18.4 Carry out any other functions that may be mutually agreed upon by the Committee and the Board of Directors which would be beneficial to the Company and ensure the effective discharge of the Committee's duties and responsibilities. - 18.5 To ensure the internal audit function of the Company reports directly to the Committee.